andresgongora/dotfiles-manager/README.md

 chmod +x ./bootstrap                                                    # make script executable ./bootstrap                                                             # run script
 ```

+## Forked installation: sync your own dotfiles with github

 Alternatively, if you wish to sync your dotfiles to github (in case you want to sync several
 machines), do the following: